What is PM100?

 The emission of particulate matter PM100 directly takes place into the atmosphere from various sources.
 The natural sources of particulate matter are wind-blown dust from open land, dirt, soil erosion, etc. Anthropogenic sources of PM100 include:

-- Crushing, grinding, splitting activities
+- Crushing, grinding, and splitting activities

 - Dust emitted from unpaved and paved roads